ja2375/add_2_calendar/README.md

 # add_2_calendar

-A really simple Flutter plugin to add events to each platform&#x27;s default calendar.
+A really simple Flutter plugin to add events to each platform's default calendar.

 ## Installation